Recommended Travel Resources

 • What sunglasses are best for travel?
 We used to use these for travel, skiing, running, cycling, hiking, trekking and triathlon.
 We particularly loved these because they’re mail order and had an awesome guarantee, so wherever we were in the world, we could order more or request repairs or replacements.
 Also, you could mix and match colours and designs to create a custom pair.
 Every member of the family used to use this brand.
 However, we are big Oakley fans too, this brand costs more but they really are hard to break!
 View Oakley sunglasses here.

 • What do we recommend to make packing simpler and more organised?
 We use a variety of packing cubes and pouches, I also carry a travel organiser in my day pack and have an extremely good, highly recommended, wash bag.
 Packing cubes and pouches are a game-changer, particularly with backpacks.
 These packing cubes are good, this is the wash bag, this is the organiser.
+BUT – if you’re travelling with just a carry-on bag, as I do often – packing cubes add to weight and space.
+Only use the cubes if you’re taking big luggage.

 • Do we use a family travel passport wallet?
 Yes, we use this one.
 It holds all our passports, credit cards, cash etc. Blocks RFID and has a pen for filling in immigration forms – which is by far the best thing ever!
+If you’re only taking carry on, a small anti-theft purse does the job better at the airport and is more hands-free.

 • Do we use travel towels?
 Yes, absolutely, we tested a few, and you’ll see which one won in our post here.